 - Members of the U.S. military will receive an automatic application fee waiver from the graduate school upon submission of the application.

-- Faculty members may request a fee waiver for an International PhD Candidate by emailing firstname.lastname@example.org with the name and application number of the specific international student as it appears on their application.
+- Faculty members may request a fee waiver for an international PhD candidate by emailing firstname.lastname@example.org with the full name and email of the specific international student as it appears on their application.

 - The application fee is a financial hardship.

 - You are a first-generation college student.

 - You are/were involved in any organization aimed at increasing access to higher education and/or improving the higher education experience for students from underrepresented backgrounds.
 Some examples of organizations that meet this requirement include:

 - National Society for Black Engineers (NSBE) members/participants

 - Bill and Melinda Gates Millenium Scholars

 - CU Boulder’s SMART and/or STEM Routes program participant